water-fountain/Portfolio/windows_lockedout_recovery.md

 copy C:\Windows\System32\utilman.exe.bak C:\Windows\System32\utilman.exe
 ```

+### Step 4: Reset PC & Check Ease of Access Controls
 ---

+### Step 5: DONE!

 ## How It Works
-The Windows login screen allows certain accessibility tools—like Utility Manager (`utilman.exe`)—to run *before* a user signs in.
+The Windows login screen allows certain accessibility tools—like Utility Manager (`utilman.exe`)—to run *before* a user signs in fully.
 By temporarily replacing `utilman.exe` with `cmd.exe`, Windows unknowingly grants you a Command Prompt with system-level privileges at the login screen.
-This lets you reset passwords or enable accounts without normal login authentication.
+Letting you bypass knowing your password, in order to let you reset passwords or enable accounts without normal login authentication.

 ---

 ### Notes
 - Only works for local accounts.
 Microsoft accounts may require additional steps.
-- Do **not** use this method on systems you do not own.
+- Do **not** use this method on systems you do not own, as it is a breach of privacy.
-- Always restore `utilman.exe` to maintain system security.
+- Always restore `utilman.exe` to maintain system security, as others can do the same to your own devices.

 ---

-*Created by [Your Name] — Use responsibly.*
+*Created by [B. Fontaine] — Use responsibly & at your own risk.*